notyu-yu/stm32_offload_heap/README.txt

                                                             |0 otherwise
 ___________________________________________________________________________________________

-End Signal: SBRK request with 0 size and ptr
+End Signal: SBRK request with 0 size and ptr.

 Linux to MCU response format:
 _______________________________________________________